Revised February, 2021

 EH&S is responsible for providing resources (i.e. reference materials) and technical support to assist supervisors and employees in meeting the requirements of this written program.
 Specific responsibilities include:

-- Developing and maintaining the UNR Written Hazard Communication Program.
+- Developing and maintaining the University Written Hazard Communication Program.

 - Assisting supervisors in identifying hazardous chemicals present in their work areas and in evaluating hazard chemicals and operations, as requested.